 RALPH.
 That’s right, because it’s a magic time.
 Okay.
 I'll make a deal with you.
 If I tell you the story will you promise to go home so I can get some work done?

 RALPH.
 Now shake on it.
 Because once you shake on a deal you can’t break it.

 AMANDA.
 Well, okay. (they shake hands)

 RALPH. (very animated as he tells story)Okay, Well Gus walked right through that front door ten Christmas Eve's ago.
 He was just a kitten, but he still had that big bushy tail.
 His tail was twice the size of him back then.
-He looked more like a raccoon than a cat.
 I had left the door open because I was bringing a Christmas wreath in from the car to hang.
 (He opens front door which Sally promptly closes to keep the cold air out) Well he scampered right in here and jumped on to the stool behind my counter.
 Since it was Christmas I hung a little bell on his bushy tail and when he wagged it the bell would ring and he started to talk.

 AMANDA.
 He did?

 RALPH.
 Absolutely.
 I asked him where he came from and he said he was born in a palace in Russia that used to belong to one of the czars.
 He jumped ship and wound up in New York Harbor.
 Then he made his way right to this store here on Park Avenue.
 And every time that bell rings Gus talks, but only on Christmas Eve.

 RALPH.
 I give him that name.
 After the Russian prince, Prince Gustav.